 These kids are some impressive in the way they handle the immense pressures they face.
-The media and fan exposure, especially when the tournament is held in Canada, is unlike anything most of these kids have ever encountered.
-Then there is pressures from coaches and national federations.
-And, oh yeah!
-NHL and other scouts are judging their every move, and therefore greatly impacting their lifelong hockey dreams.
+The media and fan exposure, especially in Canada, is unlike anything most of these kids have ever encountered.
+Then there is pressures from coaches and scouts and media and fans judging their every move, and therefore greatly impacting their lifelong hockey dreams.

 Not often enough are the pressures of youth and junior hockey stars face brought to the forefront.
 Even midget level kids and below are often targets of on ice bullies, hazing teammates and unrelenting parents, sometimes their own.
 Teenagers are pressured into leaving their home, often move 100s of miles away, to pursue an unrealistic NHL dream or at least a US college scholarship.
 If they are really good, they have to deal with growing distractions from NHL scouts and agents, pressuring coaches and physical trainers, pesky media, and outside interests.